tamerthamoqa/facenet-pytorch-glint360k/README.md

  resulting from the script (bounding box text files).

 ### For Triplet Loss training (Recommended)
-__WARNING__: There are triplet iterations in my training dataset that would use more memory than my GPU has.
-Therefore, the current implementation switches the iteration that causes an Out of Memory Exception from GPU memory to CPU and then switch back to GPU for the following iterations.
+__WARNING__: There are triplet iterations that would use more memory than my GPU (TITAN RTX) has.
+Therefore, the current implementation switches the iteration that causes an Out of Memory Exception from GPU memory to CPU and then switches back to GPU for the following iterations.
 If you have __less system RAM than available GPU Video RAM__, you __must reduce your batch size__ to avoid crashing your computer.
-I have also reduced the num_workers value to 1 since workers take a significant amount of system RAM.
+I have also reduced the num_workers value to 1 since workers take a relatively significant amount of system RAM.

-__Note__: Random triplets will be generated in this implementation and the triplet selection method is based on hard negatives __(anchor_negative_distance - anchor_positive_distance < margin)__, the training triplets list will be saved in the 'datasets/' directory as a numpy file that can be used to start training without having to do the triplet generation step from scratch if required (see the --training_triplets_path argument in the Triplet Loss training section).
+__Note__: Random triplets will be generated in this implementation and the triplet selection method is based on hard negatives (__anchor_negative_distance - anchor_positive_distance < margin__), the training triplets list will be saved in the 'datasets/' directory as a numpy file that can be used to start training without having to do the triplet generation step from scratch if required (see the --training_triplets_path argument in the Triplet Loss training section).

 1. Generate a csv file containing the image paths of the dataset